 Possible Health Concerns

 Following this diet will provide all the nutrients you need.
 It is safe for both adults and children.
-It is low in fat and high in fiber, an eating style that is recommended for everyone.
+It is low in saturated fat and high in fiber, an eating style that is recommended for everyone.

 If you have a health condition, it is a good idea to talk with your doctor before starting this or any diet plan to lose weight.